 HST 3308 History of Mexico (3-0).
-A survey of Mexico from pre-Columbian times to the present.
+A survey of Mexico from Independence to the present.
+Equivalent courses: HIST 3308

 HST 3309 History of Texas (3-0).
-A survey of the history of Texas from Native American groups to the present, stressing cultural, political, and social developments.
+A survey of the history of Texas from its earliest inhabitants to the present, emphasizing the cultural, political, and social developments of the state.
+Equivalent courses: HIST 2309 (through Summer 2021), HIST 3309

 HST 3310 History of Western America (3-0).
-A study of the American West during the nineteenth century, emphasizing the successive frontiers, such as explorers, the mountain men, the cattlemen, the railroads, and the farmers.
+A study of the American West during the nineteenth century and twentieth centuries, emphasizing Indigenous peoples, explorers, and immigrants as well as the development of western industries, such as cattle, railroad, farming, and mining.
+Equivalent courses: HIST 3310